selmiss/piccolo-gpt/README.md

 🚀 **New SOTA on CMTEB**

-🔥 Our general sentence embedding [sensenova/piccolo-large-zh-v2](https://huggingface.co/sensenova/piccolo-large-zh-v2) achieves SOTA on the CMTEB Leaderboard with an average score of 70.95.
+🔥 Our general sentence embedding [selmisskilig/piccolo-gpt-zh](https://huggingface.co/selmisskilig/piccolo-gpt-zh) achieves SOTA on the CMTEB Leaderboard with an average score of 70.95.
 [2024/4/23] One of the Embedding models based on large model training has achieved an average score of 68.03.
 The repository is the training pipeline code for Piccolo-GPT, a branch of Piccolo Embedding.

 ## 💡Model Highlights
-The Piccolo-GPT-trained Piccolo-Grtilm7B outperforms most of the models in the combined evaluation of the six tasks on the CMTEB list, and is currently in the top 10.Piccolo-Grtilm7B primarily utilises efficient multi-task hybrid loss training methods to effectively exploit text data and labels from different downstream tasks.
+The Piccolo-GPT-trained piccolo-gpt-zh outperforms most of the models in the combined evaluation of the six tasks on the CMTEB list, and is currently in the top 10. piccolo-gpt-zh primarily utilises efficient multi-task hybrid loss training methods to effectively exploit text data and labels from different downstream tasks.

- For huggingface model, please refer to our space: https://huggingface.co/sensenova
+ For huggingface model, please refer to our space: [selmisskilig/piccolo-gpt-zh](https://huggingface.co/selmisskilig/piccolo-gpt-zh)
  For training details, please refer to our tech report: https://arxiv.org/abs/2405.06932

 ## 📖 Repo Details